Koutaro Nishiyama rose from an unknown talent to one of 81 Produce’s most active talents when it comes to music and variety projects.

 In 2019, Nishiyama and the rest of the cast of Omikuji Yon Kyodai, participated in the special event, Omikuji Yon Kyodai Fuyu no Tantei wa Roast Beef ga Osuki.

 The star-studded 81 Produce Project counts in its cast with Wataru Hatano, Soma Saito and Shunsuke Takeuchi.

 Wataru Komada was a guest for the special live reading+ variety event, Omikuji Yon Kyodai Fuyu no Tantei wa Roast Beef ga Osuki.

 Koutaro Nishiyama has been working on this project for a couple of years in collaboration with KIKI-VOICE.

 In 2018, Nishiyama joined the cast of the eccentric variety series, Bokukoe.

 With the series’ various stories and segments, he was featured as a member of the idol group BELLWETHER alongside fellow seiyuu Shunsuke Takeuchi, Toshiki Masuda, Tasuku Hatanaka and Chiharu Sawashiro.

 He also participated in other stories within the series as a supporting actor.

 Yokoso moso eigyobu e (2020)

-In 2020 he acted opposite fellow 81 Produce talent, Kento Ito, in the ANIMAX mini live action series, ようこそ妄想営業部へ♡ (Yokoso moso eigyobu e), spin off of the manga, Atarashii Joushi wa Do Tennen.
+In 2020 he acted opposite fellow 81 Produce talent, Kento Ito, in the ANIMAX mini live-action series, ようこそ妄想営業部へ♡ (Yokoso moso eigyobu e), a spin-off of the manga, Atarashii Joushi wa Do Tennen.